-Nominees for Class II Directors-Term Expiring 2016
+Nominees for Class III Directors - Term Expiring 2017

-Name, Address and Age(1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Director or Nominee for Director During Past 5 Years Interested Director Seth Taube, 42 Director Class II Director since 2011; Term expires 2013.
-Managing Partner of MCC Advisors and Senior Portfolio Manager of the private investment funds managed by Medley; President, Chief Executive Officer and Chairman of the board of directors of Sierra Income Corporation, a non-traded business development company; previously, a Partner at CN Opportunity Fund.
-Sierra Income Corporation, Director of Proactive Northern Container, Advanced Data Centers, and Bennu Glass.

-Mr. Taube is an "interested person" of the Company as defined in the 1940 Act due to his positions as a Managing Partner of MCC Advisors since our inception and Senior Portfolio Manager of the private investment funds managed by Medley LLC ("Medley") since 2007.
-In addition, Mr. Taube has served as President, Chief Executive Officer and Chairman of the board of directors of Sierra Income Corporation, a non-traded business development company since its inception in June 16, 2011.
-Mr. Taube also serves as Chief Executive Officer of SIC Advisors LLC, which serves as the investment adviser to Sierra Income Corporation.
-In addition to serving on our board of directors, Mr. Seth Taube currently serves on the board of Sierra Income Corporation, Proactive Northern Container, Advanced Data Centers and Bennu Glass.
-Through his depth of experience in managerial positions in investment management, leveraged finance and financial services, as well as his intimate knowledge of the business and operations of MCC Advisors and the private investment funds managed by Medley, Mr. Taube brings extensive knowledge of private equity and investment banking.
-Mr. Taube's previous service on the Company's board also provides him with a specific understanding of our Company, its operations, and the business and regulatory issues facing business development companies.
-Mr. Taube's positions as Managing Partner of MCC Advisors and member of its Investment Committee provides the board of directors with a direct line of communication to, valuable insight of an experienced financial manager and direct knowledge of the operations of, the Company and its MCC Advisors, respectively.
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years Interested Director Brook Taube, 43 Director; Chairman of the Board and Chief Executive Officer Class III Director since 2011; Term expires 2014.
+Chairman of the Board, and Chief Executive Officer of Medley Capital Corporation since 2011; Managing Partner of MCC Advisors and Senior Portfolio Manager of Medley; previously, a Partner at CN Opportunity Fund.
+Director of Sierra Income Corporation and New Amsterdam Symphony Orchestra.
+Mr. Brook Taube is an "interested person" of the Company as defined in the 1940 Act due to his positions as Chief Executive Officer of the Company, Managing Partner of MCC Advisors and Senior Portfolio Manager of the private investment funds managed by Medley since 2007.
+In addition to serving on our board of directors, Mr. Brook Taube currently serves on the board of Sierra Income Corporation and on the investment committee for SIC Advisors, the investment adviser to Sierra Income Corporation.
+Mr. Taube's intimate knowledge of the business and operations of MCC Advisors, extensive familiarity with the financial industry and the investment management process in particular, and experience as a director of another business development company not only gives the board of directors valuable insight but also positions him well to continue to serve as the Chairman of our board of directors.
+Mr. Taube's positions as Chief Executive Officer of the Company, Managing Partner of MCC Advisors and member of its Investment Committee provides the board with a direct line of communication to, and direct knowledge of the operations of, the Company and MCC Advisors, respectively.